By Chris Spencer, Chief Security Officer, GlobalReach Technology

-Never before had such a change caused such a controversial problem.
-In theory, changing a MAC every 24 hours for extra privacy seemed a good idea, but in practice, it broke so many user experiences and existing solutions.
+The change was controversial and presented a problem to Wi-Fi networks.
+In theory, changing the MAC address every 24 hours for extra user privacy is a good idea, but in practice, it will break many user experiences and existing solutions:

 - Age-related content filtering (DNS delivered over DHCP)

-- Remembering a guests device while on a weeks vacation
+- To remember a guest’s device while on vacation

-- Allowing a Wi-Fi user to name a device network side (in their home router or account)
+- To allow a Wi-Fi user to name a device network side (in their home router or account)